The-Order-of-Penguins/Books/README.md

 # Books
-Basics books for better knowing of Linux and shells
+Basic books for better knowing of Linux and shells